ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 {: #cloud-e2e-security-deploy}
 {: step}

 All services have been configured.
 In this section you will deploy the tutorial application to the cluster.
+All of this can be accomplished from a shell environment (terminal).

 ### Get the code
 {: #cloud-e2e-security-13}